What will change in Declare 2.0?

 Program Submission Changes

-Has the submission process on Toxnot changed at all?
+Has the submission process on Toxnot (3E Exchange as of September 2023) changed at all?

 No. The process of creating a new submission and submitting for renewal has not changed— the new and updated fields will be visible on the “Declare Summary Data” page.